frostyq2017/CAPSTONE-PROJECT-bus-reservation-and-booking-system/README.md

 Login
 -----
-To access the system, users need to log in with valid credentials.
+To access the system, users need to log in with valid credentials; such as your fullnames, email and password.
 After successful authentication, the main menu will be displayed.

 Booking Process
 ---------------